 The crypto industry has faced a lot of skepticism due to its highly volatile nature.
-Even with the growing number of crypto exchanges and crypto-based activities, there are many risks and rewards associated with the industry that might throw new investors off investing in the market.
+Even with the growing number of crypto exchanges and crypto-based activities, there are many risks and rewards associated with the industry that might throw new crypto traders off trading in the market.

 Types of stable coins

 There are four types of stable coins, such as:

 Fiat backed stable coins: These stable coins represent real-world money or fiat currencies.
 For example, Tether(USDT) is supported by the US dollar.
 So, for every Tether(USDT) you see, there is a real dollar being locked up in a safe, bank, etc., to help maintain the value of the coin.